IntersectMBO/cardano-node/doc/getting-started/install.md

 In order to avoid having to install the custom version of libsodium for development purposes, `cardano-crypto-praos` defines a `cabal` flag that makes use of C code located [here](https://github.com/input-output-hk/cardano-base/tree/master/cardano-crypto-praos/cbits).

+The C code is merely a port of the bits missing in a normal `libsodium` installation.
 To enable this code, one has to add the following code in the `cabal.project.local` file:

 ```bash